 But, having brought back to NY some very special stone ground grits from Marsh Hen Mill in South Carolina, I couldn’t put this challenge off any longer.
 After deciding on my approach, I got to work.
 All I can tell you is that I have regrets.
 Loads & loads of regret.
 I regret waiting so long to learn to make this dish.

 The results were stunning.
-I was truly shocked by the amount of flavor in the shrimp & sauce, and the grits turned out to be silky smooth with the slightly bite of texture remaining.
+I was truly shocked by the amount of flavor in the shrimp & sauce, and the grits turned out to be silky smooth, while simultaneously delivering a gentle Al dente texture.
 Everything was seasoned perfectly and it brought me right back to one of my favorite spots- sitting on the dock just outside Charlston, watching the sunset, the fresh scent of the shrimp boats from the day’s catch in the air.
 When a meal can bring you back to a favorite place, it’s a special thing.
 This recipe is now in full rotation here at Casa de Collins and whenever I want to go back down south, this is the meal I make to take me there.